Search This Blog

 This is regarding finding the SQL Server database services/instances on remote computers, not any other SQL Server components like SSRS, SSIS, Full-Text services etc. maybe installed there...

-But, first, if you are just interested in looking up sql server services on a single remote computer, you can simply use this PowerShell one liner:
+But, first, if you are just interested in looking up SQL Server services (i.e., database instances) on a single remote computer, you can simply use this PowerShell one-liner:

 Get-WmiObject -Query "select * from win32_service where PathName like '%%sqlservr.exe%%'" -ComputerName "SQLSERVERVM1"